fieryhenry/tbcml/README.md

 # Battle Cats Mod Loader

 The Battle Cats Mod Loader (TBCML) is a package for easily creating and managing mods for the mobile game The Battle Cats.

-At the moment it is just a library, but I plan to make a GUI for it in the future.
+At the moment the tool is just a library, but I plan to make a GUI for it in the future.
+I have a website for it but it is still a work in progress and is not ready for public use yet.
+I also can't afford to host it yet.

+Join my [discord server](https://discord.gg/DvmMgvn5ZB) for help, getting the latest updates, reporting bugs, and suggesting features.

 I've spent so much time working on this project, but due to all of the re-writes and refactors, it really doesn't look like it.
 So I would really appricate it if you considered donating to my kofi: